oliyh/martian/README.md

 ```

 ## Caveats
-- You need `:operationId` in the Swagger spec to name routes when using `bootstrap-swagger`
+- You need `:operationId` in the OpenAPI/Swagger spec to name routes when using `bootstrap-openapi`
   - [pedestal-api](https://github.com/oliyh/pedestal-api) automatically generates these from the route name

 ## Development
 [![Circle CI](https://circleci.com/gh/oliyh/martian.svg?style=svg)](https://circleci.com/gh/oliyh/martian)

 Use `cider-jack-in-clj` or `cider-jack-in-clj&cljs` to start Clojure (and Clojurescript where appropriate) REPLs for development.
+You may need to `lein install` first if you're working in a module that depends on another.

 ## Issues and features
 Please feel free to raise issues on Github or send pull requests.

 ## Acknowledgements
 Martian uses [tripod](https://github.com/frankiesardo/tripod) for routing, inspired by [pedestal](https://github.com/pedestal/pedestal).
-See also [fintrospect](http://fintrospect.io/) and [kekkonen](https://github.com/metosin/kekkonen) for ideas integrating server and client beyond Swagger.